Energy policy of India: Biofuels

 Biogas or natural gas or methane produced from farm/agro/crop/domestic waste can also be used for producing protein rich feed for cattle/fish/poultry/pet animals economically by cultivating Methylococcus capsulatus bacteria culture in a decentralised manner near to the rural / consumption areas with tiny land and water foot print.
 With the availability of CO_{2} gas as by product from these units, cheaper production cost of algae oil from algae or spirulina particularly in tropical countries like India would displace the prime position of crude oil in near future.

 Reliance Industries is already producing hydrogen from Torrefied Biomass from its pet coke/coal gasifiers and planning to install a blue hydrogen pilot plant of 50 tonnes per day plant using a catalytic gasification process.
 India's three Oil Marketing Companies (OMCs) are currently setting up 12 second-generation ethanol plants across the country which will collect agriculture waste from farmers and convert it into bio-ethanol.
 In 2018, India has set a target to produce 15 million tons of biogas/bio-CNG by installing 5,000 large scale commercial type biogas plants which can produce daily 12.5 tons of bio-CNG by each plant.
 As of May 2022, nearly 35 such plants are in operation.
+In September 2026, the Ministry of Petroleum and Natural Gas operationalised rules for the ₹23,731 crore GOBARdhan scheme (Galvanising Organic Bio-Agro Resources Dhan) for compressed biogas, running from 2026–27 to 2035–36.
+The framework offers CBG producers assured offtake of up to 100 per cent of saleable output through tripartite agreements with city gas distributors and GAIL, a government-backed administered price for at least ten years, and capital assistance, with city gas distributors required to meet a phased CBG-purchase obligation of 3 per cent in 2026–27, rising to 5 per cent from 2028–29.